-- Read General Rules & Regulations - All exhibitors must be enrolled in Shopping in Style. - Items exhibited must be the result of current year's project work by 4-Her.
-All entries in this project, Shopping in Style, & Shopping in Style Fashion Revue will be judged on the Wednesday one week prior to fair week at the Stafford County Annex in St John. - Participants are encouraged to contact the Extension office to set up a practice session at the Annex building prior to judging. - All clothing exhibits are to be brought to the Stafford County Fair for display on the Tuesday of fair week by NOON.
-The Public Style Revue will be held on WEDNESDAY one week prior to fair time at 7:00 p.m. at the Stafford County Annex in St. John. - Judging: the exhibitor will first sit through consultation judging and will then be required to model the garment/outfit - Judging: the exhibitor will first sit through consultation judging and will then be required to model the garment/outfit after the consultation judging to display how the garment/outfit fits.
+Read General Rules & Regulations

+All exhibitors must be enrolled in Shopping in Style.
+Items exhibited must be the result of current year's project work by 4-Her.

+- All entries in this project, Shopping in Style, & Shopping in Style Fashion Revue will be judged BEFORE fair week at the Stafford County Annex in St John. - Participants are encouraged to contact the Extension office to set up a practice session at the Annex building prior to judging. - All clothing exhibits are to be brought to the Stafford County Fair for display on the Tuesday of fair week by NOON.
+The Public Style Revue will be held on BEFORE fair week.
+The scheduled time is 7:00 p.m. at the Stafford County Annex in St. John.

+- Annex in St. John.
+Judging: the exhibitor will first sit through consultation judging and will then be required to model the garment/outfit after the consultation judging to display how the garment/outfit fits.
 In Shopping in Style Fashion Revue, a majority of the outfit must be purchased (not borrowed) and modeled by the 4-H member or made by another individual for the 4-H member, if the fabric and pattern were chosen by the 4-H member and constructed by another person (vest, jacket, dress, skirt, pants, coats, etc.) Fashion Revue outfits must be pre-entered by date specified.
 A description of each outfit and accessories is also requires.
 Some descriptors may include fabric, colors, accessories, where you will wear the outfit, what you like best, etc. The forms are available online at www.21central.ksu.edu.
 Intermediate and Senior 4-H members should also complete the Cost Per Wear Form.
 Grand Champion and Reserve Grand Champions in Intermediates and Seniors are the only ones allowed to compete at the Kansas State Fair's 4-H Shopping in Style Fashion Revue.
 Participants may model only what can be worn.
 Garments cannot be carried.
 Contestants should use good sense in choosing items that are appropriate to model in public.
-No live animals may accompany participant in public Shopping in Style Fashion Revue; exception needed service animals.